DynamoDS/RefineryPrimer/1-introduction/1-02_what-is-generative-design.md

 * the designer defines goals to achieve a design \(rather than the exact steps\)
 * the computer generates many designs \(not just one\)
-* the computer finds the optimal solution that satisfies the designer’s multiple competing goals, amongst all generated designs
+* the computer finds a set of  optimal solutions that satisfy the designer’s multiple competing goals